DOUGLAS COUNTY HUNTING ASSOCIATION Bylaws

 Amendments to Bylaws

-B. Members may propose changes to the Bylaws by submitting them in writing to the members of the Board of Directors at any time.
+- Members may propose changes to the Bylaws by submitting them in writing to the members of the Board of directors at any time.

-D. Upon approval of any amendments the official Bylaws document will be updated and posted to the club’s website.
+- Upon approval of any amendment the official Bylaws document will be updated and posted to the club’s website.